 Reflection on John 1:19-28 ~

 We start our days in our own little deserts where the way begins straight.
 We hear John the Baptist and others reminding us to walk as the Lord might.
-To do so is less obvious in the balance of the day as divinities subtle whispers within the cacophony of family friends and work obligations can get in the way.
-We should not dwell on unworthiness but instead cry out to God for help in allowing the light of Christ inside into the night of the day.
+To do so is less obvious in the balance of the day as the cacophony of family, friends, and work obligations can get in the way of divinities subtle whispers from within.
+We should not dwell on our unworthiness because we struggle with ignoring the cacophony, but instead cry out to God for help in allowing the light of Christ inside into the night of the day.